mattbis/mapFilePath.dev/src/6/proto.md

 `mono`|`serial`

-The above depends on Go or Rust since that is the only languages id even attempt this with.
+The above depends on Cpp, Go or Rust since that is the only languages id even attempt this with.
+Havent decided.

 This is intended as just a very fancy way to control how the searching, mapping, indexing, caching, diff works...
 And is meant for a complex application like the other projects I am thinking about.